autoplot/documentation/javadoc/org/das2/qstream/filter/ReduceFilter.md

-# org.das2.qstream.filter.ReduceFilterReduce packets of the same type by combining packets together.
-Currently this
+# org.das2.qstream.filter.ReduceFilter

- just does linear averages of the data, but this can easily be extended to support other combinations, such as min and max.
+Reduce packets of the same type by combining packets together.
+Currently this just does linear averages of the data, but this can easily be extended to support other combinations, such as min and max.

-ReduceFilter( )
+# ReduceFilter( )

 ***